 - Evaluation and perspectives

-The idea of this learning companion is to support your self-development as a professional, to help you find your definition of a facilitator through observation, practice or individual work.
+The idea of this learning companion is to support facilitators' self-development as professionals.
 What you save here represents in sum our portfolio of competences and your characteristics.
-The companion helps you to collect experience and makes it accessible for (self-) evaluation in a systematic way.
-We encourage you to write, paint, draw or however it is comfortable for you to express yourself.
-Beyond individual learning it might be helpful for you to include other people.
-Different perspectives complement the picture.
+It can be filled in any form, if writing, painting, drawing or however it is comfortable for you to express yourself.

 Competence Model for Youth Workers